-Fes city is the historic, cultural and spiritual city from Morocco.
+Fes city is a historic, cultural and spiritual city in Morocco.
 According to documents, there are 13 000 historic buildings, 11 madrasas, 320 mosques, 270 traditional hotels, and more than 200 hammams.

 was built in the 11th century.
 In spite of the smell (you can use de mint) is a tourist destination that you should not miss.
 The colors are obtained from natural ingredients, blue comes from indigo, red from paprika, yellow from saffron, or a mix of turmeric and mimosa.

 You will be impressed by the view and the work done by those there.
 You can also buy leather jackets, belts, slippers, bags, and other leather goods.

 right at the entrance of the Old Medina–Madrasa are higher education schools hosted by mosques.
 Marinid architecture, only madrasa with a minaret, was founded in AD 1351-56 by sultan Abu Inan Faris.
 In the 20th century, it was restored by Sultan Mulay Sliman and tiled decoration with Islamic geometric patterns.

 monumental tombs during the Marinid dynasty (13th-15 centuries).
 It is a tourist spot that allows a beautiful view over Fes at sunset, and history lovers will be challenged to learn more about the mysteries of this place.